 Do you have a Kindergarten program?

-Are meals and diapers included in the tuition price?
+Are meals included in the tuition price?

 At what age do you recommend starting a child in Montessori?

 At our school, our youngest community is the Toddler Community in which we accept children as young as 16 months of age.
-Joining the Toddler Community at this age allows a child to experience the full benefit of the Toddler Community and to gain the confidence and independence needed to thrive within our Early Childhood Community.
+Joining the Toddler Community at a younger age allows a child to experience the full benefit of the Toddler Community and to gain the confidence and independence needed to thrive within our Early Childhood Community.

 Is this a year-round school?